Skip to content

 Event Description

-We are excited to dedicate this Member Education Session to the cornerstone of our work, our members.
+This Member Education Session is dedicated to the cornerstone of our work, our members.
 The relationships and connections we’ve built across Indian Country make the heart of Native Americans in Philanthropy’s work possible.
 During this session, we’ll pass the mic to several of our impactful partners who will share their experiences as members of our network.
 They’ll reflect on how being part of this community has enriched their journey—highlighting the tools, knowledge, and opportunities that have shaped their leadership and deepened their impact.
 We will also open the floor for conversation to hear what our members want to prioritize as the philanthropic sector continues to move forward with purpose.

-Our panel will be joined by Nicholas Banovetz, Executive Director of the Better Way Foundation and Diane Pebeahsy, Executive Director of Peacekeepers Society, in a special discussion of what’s possible when we invest in each other and a celebration of the collective strength that emerges from community.
+Our panel was joined by Nicholas Banovetz, Executive Director of the Better Way Foundation, and Diane Pebeahsy, Executive Director of Peacekeepers Society, in a special discussion of what’s possible when we invest in each other and a celebration of the collective strength that emerges from community.

 About Our Speakers